FingerLiu/text2config/README.md

 # default to 0
 export OPENAI_TEMPERATURE="0"

-t2c k8s "get all pod in namespace kube-system and sort by create time"
+t2c -e k8s "get all pod name ant create time in namespace kube-system and sort by create time"

-t2c docker "run image nginx:latest and mount ~/nginx.conf to /etc/nginx.conf, and also expose 80 to local 8080, remove it after stop"
+t2c -e docker "run image nginx:latest and mount ~/nginx.conf to /etc/nginx.conf, and also expose 80 to local 8080, remove it after stop"

-t2c cli "list all flies"
+t2c "list all flies"

 ```